rochoa85/PepFun/README.md

 - BioPython: https://biopython.org/wiki/Download
 - RDKit: https://github.com/rdkit/rdkit/releases

 To allow the execution of PepFun with python3 and the required dependencies, the best option is to generate a conda virtual environment.
-For that purpose, the following command can be used:
+Aguide to install Conda is available here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/.
+After the installation, the virtual environment required for PepFun can be created using the following command:

 `conda create -c rdkit -n pepfun-env rdkit biopython matplotlib scipy pip pycairo nb_conda_kernels`